Engee documentation

 Compiling C code in Engee using GCC

-Among the built-in tools of the Engee platform there are also tools for working with generated code.
-In this example we will learn how to compile code and call it from an Engee script.
+Among the built-in tools of the Engee platform, there are also tools for working with generated code.
+In this example, we will learn how to compile the code and call it from the Engee script.

-You can learn more about executing external programs in the Engee environment from documentation.
+More information about executing external programs in the Engee environment can be found in the documentation.

 Compilation tools in Engee

 Engee executes models and programs on a Unix-compatible kernel, using libraries and tools unique to Engee.
-The operating system kernel is supplied with enough third-party tools to allow the creation of specific custom software and model development and testing paths.
+There are enough third-party tools included in the delivery of the operating system kernel, which makes it possible to create specific custom software development and testing paths and models.

-In Engee, engineers can use many tools from the standard Unix kernel, such as:
+In Engee, engineers can use many tools from the standard Unix kernel package, for example:

 • gcc – C code compiler